Skip to main content

 Use CodeHS Practice to create and assign practice activities for your students

-Written by Gary Gould
+Written by Mike Javor

-Updated over a week ago
+Updated over 2 weeks ago

 This is a Free Feature

 CodeHS Practice problems are Unit Tests activities, where students are usually asked to write a specific function or small unit of code.
 Unit Tests have Test Cases which pass values through the student's function and compare the outputs to the outputs when the values are passed through the exercise solution.
-You can make custom CodeHS Practice problems for students to complete from your Practice page or from the Create page!
+You can make custom CodeHS Practice problems for students to complete from your Practice page or from the Create App!

 See Unit Tests on CodeHS to learn about how the Test Cases work or see Using Scratchpad and Unit Tests to learn more about this activity type.